arabidopsis/shinynx/README.md

 If you want to self-host your py-shiny app and your frontend is nginx this repo shows how to configure multiple shiny instances for the backend (to handle e.g. load).

+This package hooks the import of the shiny app to augment it with a cookie that nginx can use to target a unique backend.

 Shiny uses websockets so of course if you are behind - say - a CloudFlare firewall then this might not work at *all* unless websocket traffic has been enabled.